Does Flaxseed Go Bad? Tips For Storing & Using This Valuable Super Food

 Do Flaxseeds Go Bad?

-If you haven’t guessed already, flaxseeds DO go bad.
-In fact, any food that contains a lot of healthy, good-for-your-heart fats is at an increased risk for spoilage compared to your typical dry grain, seed, or oil.
+Unfortunately, all those fragile fats mean that flaxseeds have a relatively short shelf life.
+In fact, any food that contains a lot of good-for-your-heart fats is at an increased risk for spoilage compared to your typical dry grain, seed, or oil.
 That’s because the same structure that makes omegas so useful to cells in the body also sets these molecules up to degrade quickly.

 When exposed to oxygen and light, the highly reactive double bonds that create the molecule’s structure begin to oxidize and produce byproducts like aldehydes and lipid peroxides.
-Not only does this process reduce the health benefits of your flaxseed, but some of these byproducts can actually be harmful to your health and reduce the nutrient profile of the seed itself.
+Not only does this process reduce the health benefits of your flaxseed, but some of these byproducts can actually be harmful to your health while reducing the nutrient profile of the seed itself.

 If you think your flaxseed might be bad, try giving it a sniff or tasting a small dab.
-Unspoiled flaxseed typically has a nice nutty flavor and smell while rotten seeds will smell fishy and have a more bitter taste.
+Unspoiled flaxseed typically has a nice nutty flavor and smell, while rotten seeds will smell fishy and have a bitter taste.

 How Long Does Flaxseed Last?

-However, it is also important to remember that how the flax was stored prior to you buying it will play a part in if it will actually last until that stated expiration.
+However, it’s also important to remember that how the flax was stored before you bought it plays a part in whether it’ll last until that stated expiration.
 Since most flaxseed packages aren’t completely airtight and many are translucent, it’s even possible to buy flaxseed that has already started to turn, even if the expiration date is a ways off.

-To reduce the odds of this, it is best to purchase your flaxseed from grocers that store it and other high-omega seeds in the refrigerator section rather than on the shelf.
-And, whether refrigerated or not, always opt for the brand that packages their seeds in an opaque bag rather than a clear one.
+To reduce the odds of this, it’s best to purchase your flaxseed from grocers that store it and other high-omega seeds in the refrigerator section rather than on the shelf.
+And, whether refrigerated or not, always opt for brands that package their seeds in an opaque bag rather than a clear one.

 In the Pantry

-It is perfectly ok to store whole flaxweed in the pantry if the package has not been opened (and is relatively airtight).
-This is especially true if the product you bought was previously stored on the shelf.
-While it is likely to undergo some spoilage sitting in a room temperature cupboard, an unopened, opaque package will be protected enough from light and oxygen that it should last at least up to the expiration date.
+It’s perfectly ok to store whole flaxseed in the pantry if the package has not been opened.
+This is only true if the product was stored on the shelf at the store.
+While it’s likely to undergo some spoilage sitting in a room-temperature cupboard, an unopened, opaque package will be protected enough from light and oxygen that it should last at least up to the expiration date.

 Omega fatty acids are more stable at lower temperatures no matter what.
 But shifts between cooler and warmer temps can actually speed the degradation process beyond what you would see if seeds were always kept at a stable, higher temp.
 So if your seeds were cold when you bought them, definitely keep them that way.